Boss DS-1

 The Boss DS-1 is a distortion pedal for guitar, manufactured by the Roland Corporation under the brand name Boss since 1978.
 The first distortion effects unit made by Boss, it has become a classic effect, used by many notable guitar players.
+The DS-1 redefined distortion by bringing tight, aggressive high-gain tones to the pedal world for the first time.

 Boss released a successor, the DS-2.
 The DS-2, "Turbo Distortion" was released in 1987, and is very similar to the DS-1 except that it features a "turbo" setting, which produces a sharper midrange tone.
 Boss released a black limited edition 40th Anniversary model of the DS-1 in 2017.